onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 1. Open link with additional GET parameter `?liveness=true`
 2. Upload the ID documents in the browser
-3. On the liveness recording screen, wait for the `Use your mobile to continue face verification` message and select it
+3. On the liveness recording screen, wait for the `Check that it is connected and functional.
+You can also continue verification on your phone` message and select it
 4. Open the cross device link on a mobile device that doesn't have media recorder API support (Chrome on iOS)
     - user should be taken to the selfie intro screen
 5. Open the cross device link on a mobile device that has media recorder API support (Chrome on Android)